Guide to Sleeping in Airports: Tips to Help you Catch some Sleep! Zzzzz

 Essentials

-• Disinfectant wipes + tissues
+• Disinfectant wipes and tissues

 • Refillable water bottle (collapsible is great)

-• Portable charger + short charging cable
+• Portable charger and a short charging cable

 Nice-to-Haves

-Safety, Etiquette & Sanity
+Safety, Etiquette and Sanity

-The Splurge-O-Meter: When to Get a Bed
+When to Just Pay for a Proper Bed

 • You’re on back-to-back long-hauls or switching continents.